Configure charts using globals

 GitLab Version

-This value should only used for development purposes, or by explicit request of GitLab support.
-Please avoid using this value on production environments and set the version as described in Deploy using Helm
+This value should only be used for development purposes, or by explicit request of GitLab support.
+Please avoid using this value in the configuration file on production environments.
+Set the version as described in Deploy using Helm instead.

 Adding suffix to all image tags